How to Start an Adult Day Care Center

 Adult day cares serve multiple purposes, and with the increasing senior population in the United States, these businesses are growing in popularity.
 Day care centers provide adults with a safe place to go during the day.
 These centers may offer a variety of services, but generally, a day’s activities will include some sort of exercise, a chance for participants to interact socially, physical or speech therapy, and mental interaction, too.
 Centers may assist adults with personal care as needed, and they may provide nutritious meals or snacks tailored to each attendee’s dietary needs.
 Transportation can be a challenge for adults, so many day cares offer transportation services, too.

 Adult day cares may also specialize in a certain field.
 Some have a health basis, focusing on therapeutic services.
 Others may specialize in providing care to adults with specific conditions, like those who are deaf or hard of hearing or those with Alzheimer’s or dementia.

 Day cares provide their participants with many benefits, and they can help combat some of the isolation and loneliness that adults may feel when living at home.
 At the same time, day cares give their attendees’ caregivers a much-needed break, helping to transfer some of the caregiving burdens off of family members during the day.

 According to IBIS World, from 2014 through 2019, the adult day care industry experienced 5.3 percent annual growth.
 During that time, the number of businesses grew to 16,407, and industry employment increased to 211,600.
 The industry was expected to bring in $9 billion in total revenue in 2019 alone.

 A number of factors drive this growth.
 The aging population means more adult care services are needed.
-Many adults cannot afford the expensive cost of nursing homes and assisted living centers, driving them to seek alternative options like day care.
+Many adults cannot afford the expensive cost of nursing homes and assisted living centers, driving them to seek alternative options like an adult day care center.
 Additionally, since per capita disposable income increased from 2014 through 2019, adults and caregivers who couldn’t have previously afforded day care may now have the income available to make this possible.